LaunchCodeEducation/java-web-development/docs/_sources/chapters/thymeleaf-views/template-conditionals.rst.txt

 Try It!
 --------

-Code along with the following video to gain more practice with Thymeleaf:
+Code along with the following video to gain more practice with Thymeleaf iteration and conditionals:

    Video goes here...

-For your reference, here is an extension for some of the concepts presented in the clip.
-Note that the text is NOT intended as a replacement for the walkthrough.
+The text on this page and the previous one provides details for some of the concepts presented in the clip.
+Note that these summaries are NOT intended as a replacement for the walkthrough.
 To get better at coding, you need to actually CODE instead of just reading about how to do it.

 Display Content ``if``
 -----------------------